Machine Learning Based Mesh Movement for Non-Hydrostatic Tsunami Simulation: Introduction

 On the other hand, although significant progress has been made in the development of non-hydrostatic models for coastal ocean simulations, most of them rely on fixed and quasi-uniform meshes such as SWASH \citep{ZIJLEMA2011992} and NHWAVE \citep{MA201222}.
 The main limitation of structured/uniform meshes is the relatively poor representation of the complex coastline and coastal topography, and inflexibility to focus resolution and dynamically adaptation on time-varying changes in the fluid dynamics, especially when tracking wave propagation (usually tsunami) across the ocean \citep{PIGGOTT200595, LeVeque2016}.
-An alternative way to resolve this problem is to adopt mesh adaptation methods, which allows for mesh resolution to be optimised in order to maximise accuracy while minimising computational costs, and allowing for large geographical scale simulations to be conducted at the same time as representing detailed coastal processes.
+An alternative way to resolve this problem is to adopt mesh adaptation methods, which allows for mesh resolution to be optimized in order to maximize accuracy while minimizing computational costs, and allowing for large geographical scale simulations to be conducted at the same time as representing detailed coastal processes.
 In general, there are two main types of mesh adaptation methods: h-adaptation and r-adaptation.
 Broadly speaking, classical h-adaptive methods refine the mesh resolution by locally adding or removing mesh nodes, which changes the local topological structure.
+This approach offers great flexibility in concentrating resolution where needed, but the changing connectivity requires interpolation between old and new meshes, which may introduce low solution quality and reduce overall efficiency~\citep{PIGGOTT200595}.
 While r-adaptive methods change mesh resolution by moving the locations of mesh nodes but fixing the total number of nodes and their connectivity.
+Since the mesh topology remains unchanged, r-adaptive methods avoid the overhead of re-meshing and are suited to time-dependent problems where the solution features evolve continuously, although the total resolution is limited by the fixed node count~\citep{PIGGOTT200595, Budd2009, Andrew2018}.
+A detailed comparison of h, r, and combined hr-adaptivity strategies for ocean modelling applications can be found in \cite{PIGGOTT200595}.
 In the past decade, according to \cite{Wallwork2021}, the use of optimal transport mesh movement driven by the solutions of Monge–Amp\`{e}re (MA) type equations, related to r-adaptivity, has been advocated in the simulation of geophysical flows by \cite{Budd2009} and \cite{Andrew2018}, etc. This enables mesh movement methods based on the MA equations which can also be applied in solving tsunami propagation problems based on NSWE.
 In the Thetis framework, \cite{Clare2021} applied MA-based mesh movement in NSWE based hydro-morphodynamic problems such as “Migrating Trench” and wet-dry interface test cases.
 Although optimal transport based MA mesh movement has significant performance advantages in preventing mesh tangling issues, such robust mesh movement methods lead to a significant increase in computational costs \citep{Clare2021, Song2022}.